MagicWond/qube/README.md

 - Commands to exec inside a VM, attach via SSH, view logs, list containers and images, stop/start/restart containers, and remove containers or images.

 ## Known Issues
-- When running QEMU on Windows (WSL2) using terminal (qemu serial), all characters are displayed as pink, to avoid this use the gui video mode by running `qube run <image> -vga` or `qube run <image> --vga`, then you setup your sshd and connect via ssh.
+- When running QEMU on Windows (WSL2) using terminal (qemu serial), characters may be displayed as pink, we have implemented a clear-text to white, during Vm qube-init, to avoid this use the gui video mode by running `qube run <image> -vga` or `qube run <image> --vga`, then you setup your sshd and connect via ssh.
 After qube starts, init runs a fix reset the terminal color back to white.
-- Qube ps still needs to be better developped to show real VM states, for now its not working propperly, it will show up but it just shows stopped or running once the PID is saved, which only occurs when starting Qubes in -d/--detach mode.
+- Qube ps still needs to be better developped to show real VM states, for now its not working properly, it will show up but it just shows stopped or running once the PID is saved, which will only occus when starting our Qubes in mode: -d/--detach .
 - Qube exec still needs to be implemented, for now its not working, the idea is to use the same mechanism as 'docker exec' to execute a command inside the VM.
-- Qube attach uses qemu socket file, which means that we need to start Qube in -d/--detach mode to be able to attach to it laters.
+- Qube attach uses qemu socket file, which means that we need to start Qube in -d/--detach mode to be able to attach to it later.

 ## 🚀 Upcoming Features (Roadmap)